Stephan108/CMPG-323-Overview---36574317/README.md

 ## Usage of git ignore

-## Storage of cridentials and sensitive information
+## Storage of credentials and sensitive information